moinakg/pcompress/README.md

                 between chunk processing threads and algorithm threads. bzip2  - Bzip2 Algorithm from libbzip2.
        ppmd   - The PPMd algorithm excellent for textual data.
-PPMd requires at least 64MB X CPUs more memory than the other modes.
+PPMd requires at least 64MB X core-count more memory than the other modes.

        libbsc - A Block Sorting Compressor using the Burrows Wheeler Transform like Bzip2 but runs faster and gives better compression than